-The limits of the flood plain areas are contained within the Natural Environment Hazard designation overlay on Schedule B. Where the floodplain overlaps with a natural heritage feature, the designation is Natural Environment.
+The limits of the flood plain areas are contained within the Hazard overlay on Schedule B. Where the floodplain overlaps with a natural heritage feature, the designation is Natural Environment.
 The Hazard overlay' was introduced to better delineate which areas contain natural hazards only.

-11. Environmental Impact Study
+12. Environmental Impact Study